emannenicholas/pupe-pat/README.md

 ```
 but the docker installation is preferred.
 This setup will not include the wrapper
 scripts described above in the Examples section above.
 For using a
-machine besides `optics-support` or using a direct python installation
+machine besides `operational-support` or using a direct python installation
 see the Advanced Examples below.

 ### Prerequisites
 Docker needs to be installed on your system and you need to be a docker user.
-`eng` is probably the best option. `optics-support` is the only machine that
+`eng` is probably the best option. `operational-support` is the only machine that
 will have the pupe-pat and pupe-pat-realtime wrapper scripts installed via
 Puppet currently.